gekatateam/neptunus/plugins/processors/mixer/README.md

 [[processors]]
   [processors.mixer]
 ```
 This plugin has no any specific configuration.
-Mixer also doesn't accept filters, but alias can be assigned.
+Mixer also doesn't accept filters, but it can be assigned an alias and personal log level.